GalvanizeOpenSource/math-essentials-for-data-science/src/introduction.rst

 Without knowing anything about vectors or matrices there is already a good chance that you have some intuition for these concepts.
 Think of a spreadsheet with rows and columns.
-Within a give cell there exists some value---lets call it a `scalar
+Within a given cell there exists some value---lets call it a `scalar
 <https://en.wikipedia.org/wiki/Scalar_(mathematics)>`_; scalars are
 the contents of vectors and matrices.
 If we think of the idea of a